slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You attract what you are.

 Love is what happens between men and women who don’t know each other.
 Love doesn’t hurt, expectations do.
 Every person feels loved in a different way.

-Hints:

-- We fall in love with someone because of how they make us feel about ourselves.
-- We’re always looking for somebody that looks for us.
+We fall in love with someone because of how they make us feel about ourselves.
+We’re always looking for somebody that looks for us.
 First parents, then a lover.
 Screens give us 100% attention.
 Tech is a compensation.
-- A man’s loyalty is tested when he has everything.
+A man’s loyalty is tested when he has everything.
 A woman’s loyalty is tested when her man has nothing.
-- Arguing and insecurity kill seduction.
+Arguing and insecurity kill seduction.
 Familiarity is seduction’s death.
-- Relationships shift from «can we talk» to «we need to talk».
+Relationships shift from «can we talk» to «we need to talk».
 Once dislike sets in, everything irritates.
 A dirty dish can become a major marriage issue.
-- Keep separate bank accounts.
+Keep separate bank accounts.
 Spouses need freedom to buy what they want after bills are paid.
 People value things differently.
 Justifying every expense feels like surveillance and breeds resentment.
 Most marriages end in divorce, most over money.

-> *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
-You need all three.
-You can’t compromise on any one of them."
--- Naval Ravikant [1974]*

-### On falling in love

-> *"The first sign of love: for men is timidity, in women it is courage."
--- Voltaire [1694]*

-> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"
--- Honoré De Balzac [1799]*

-> *"The surest sign that a man is in love is when he divorces his wife."
--- H.L.
-Mencken [1880]*

-> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
--- Ronald Colman [1891]*

-> *"Unless you love someone, nothing else makes any sense."
--- E.E.
-Cummings [1894]*

-> *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."
--- Charles Bukowski [1920]*

-> *"A man is already halfway in love with any woman who listens to him."
--- Brendan Behan [1923]*

-> *"Warriors and worriers.
-Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
-This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
--- Joyce Benenson [1949]*

-> *"Sexuality is spontaneous chemical reaction between two parties, not a process of negotiation."
--- Rollo Tomassi [1969]*

-> *"You haven’t been in love, if you haven’t let it ruin your life."
--- Sarah Hildebrand [1990]*

-> *"Real love doesn’t meet you at your best.
-It meets you in your mess."
--- x@jsparkblog*

-### On love and romance
+On falling out of love: First you see the virtues.
+Then the flaws.
+For a long and deep relationship, values must match.

-> *"Love is the absence of judgement."
+> *"Love is the absence of judgement." (...)
+"When poverty comes in the door love goes out the window." (...)
+"Faults are thick where love is thin."
 -- vox populi*

 > *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."
 -- François de La Rochefoucauld [1613]*

+> *"The first sign of love: for men is timidity, in women it is courage."
+-- Voltaire [1694]*

 > *"Love is a flower, friendship a sheltering tree."
 -- Samuel Taylor Coleridge [1772]*

+> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"
+-- Honoré De Balzac [1799]*

 > *"One expresses well the love he does not feel."
 -- Jean-Baptiste Alphonse Karr [1808]*